sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 ### 3. Spatial Compositionality of Mechanical Systems

 Robot commands often result in spatial motions composed by the influences of individual command channels.
 The two linkage robot finger we experiment with above is a great example.
-For a material point inside the second segment, its motion is computed as the integral over individual command channels in the Jacobian tensor field.
+For a point inside the second segment, its motion is the integral over individual command channels in the Jacobian tensor field.
 Indeed, our predicted 2D motion is the summation over two Jacobian channels.

 <!-- # Connections with Spatial and Physical Intelligence, and Cognitive Science

 We see in order to move and we move in order to see.
 We are interested in building AI systems that learn from self-play and do not require special human-in-the-loop data annotations.  -->

+### Project Website

+For more information about our project, please check out our [project website](https://sizhe-li.github.io/publication/neural_jacobian_field/).
+Feel free to email [sizheli@mit.edu]() or create an issue on our github repo for any questions!

 ### Acknowledgement
 Sizhe Lester Li is presenting on behalf of the team in the 2024 paper "Unifying 3D Representation and Control of Diverse Robots with a Single Camera."
 We would like to thank Isabella Yu for the visualizations of two finger jacobian fields.